6 Benefits of a Circular Economy

 The European Commission estimated that a circular economy could save the European Union around EUR600 billion.
 The concept can be applied to many industries, not just technology.

-Ingram Micro Lifecycle has the infrastructure and agility to enable enterprises to adopt a circular economy approach within their IT estate.
 Get in touch with us today to discuss your device usage and how we can return value and save costs while making your company more sustainable.

 benefits